ddella/OpenSSL/Private and Public Keys/ECC-PPK/README.md

 ## Generate an ECC Private Key
 This section is about generating a private/public ECC key pair.

->It's important to note that we never generate a public key but rather a private key, that contains the public key.
+>**Note**: It's important to note that we never generate a public key but rather a private key, that contains the public key.
 This is valid for both ECC and RSA.

 Use this command to prints a list of all curve 'short names':
 ```shell